Welcome back, students and families!

 As questions or complications arise, families can rest assured that teachers will be available to respond to via email during regularly scheduled office hours.

-We anticipate the students will need access to the following materials and technology.
 If you should need support with technical difficulties, please reach out to: email@example.com

 ISLA will ensure supports identified on a student’s Individualized Education Program (IEP) or 504 Plan are in place and make accommodations as provided.